John Purroy Mitchel: Early life

 John Purroy Mitchel was born on July 19, 1879, in Fordham, the Bronx, to James Mitchel, a New York City fire marshal, and Mary Purroy, who worked as a schoolteacher until her marriage.
-James had served in the Confederate States Army, as did two of his brothers, who died in action during the Civil War.
+James had served in the Confederate States Army, as did two of his brothers, who died in action during the American Civil War.
 James was a Presbyterian Irish-American, the son of Irish nationalist writer John Mitchel and his Irish wife, the former Jane Verner.

 John's maternal grandfather, Venezuelan-born Juan Bautista Purroy, was that country's consul in New York, which made Mitchel the first Mayor of New York City of Hispanic descent.
 Mitchel's great-grandfather, José Joaquin de Purroy, was a lawyer from Spain who settled in Venezuela.
 His maternal grandmother, Catherine Dillon, was Irish by birth.
 The Purroy family also included leading politicians in the Bronx.

-John graduated from Fordham Preparatory School in the late 1890s, obtaining a bachelor's degree from Columbia College in 1899 and graduating from New York Law School in 1902 with honors.
+John graduated from Fordham Preparatory School in the late 1890s, obtaining a bachelor's degree from Columbia College in 1899 where he was a member of the Philolexian Society, and graduating from New York Law School in 1902 with honors.
 Mitchel then pursued a career as a private attorney.